 ARTS EXHIBITION AREA - A Building lobby, part of a lobby, or other publicly accessible space on the basement or first or second floor of a Building, or an outdoor public area on private property, designed and used for the public display and sale of works of art.

+ART GALLERY – A use of a building or portion thereof for the exhibition and display of original or limited-edition works of visual art for public viewing, and which may include the sale of such works, but does not include the on-site creation of art as a principal Use.